kaungkhantluke-dev/myapp/README.md

 # myapp

-A new Flutter project.
+Medical Q&A App project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is for those who are in medical field and want to learn by practicing Q&A.

 A few resources to get you started if this is your first Flutter project: